kirilltitov/FDBSwift/README.md

 ## Warning

 This package is on extremely early stage.
-Though I did some RW-tests on my machine, I do not recommend to use it in real production.
+Though I did some RW-tests on my machine (macOS), I do not recommend to use it in real production.

 ## TODOs